Techniques for Effective Root Cause Analysis

 14 steps of performing root cause analysis

 1. Define the problem: Clearly articulate the problem that needs analysis.
-Gather data, facts, and information about the issue for a thorough understanding.Ā
+Gathering data, facts, and information about the issue for a thorough understanding.Ā

 2. Assemble a team: Form a multidisciplinary team with diverse expertise and perspectives relevant to the problem, enhancing the depth of analysis and promoting comprehensive problem-solving.Ā